nicoskia/spotifyminiplayer/README.md

 # Spotify Mini-Player
-A first-draft attempt at a Spotify Mini-Player for Windows!
+An amateur attempt at a Spotify Mini-Player for Windows!

 ![screenshot](https://raw.githubusercontent.com/nicoskia/spotifyminiplayer/master/miniplayer.png)

-Download the installer here: https://github.com/nicoskia/spotifyminiplayer/releases

-**Note:** You have to "install" it, but it's simply creating a local copy of the instructions it needs to grab information from Spotify.

 This application uses [SpotifyAPI-NET](https://github.com/JohnnyCrazy/SpotifyAPI-NET) for all Spotify related operations.